Decide for yourself...

 30. Do you finish other people's sentences for them?

 31. When you meet a stranger, are you the first to introduce yourself and begin a conversation?

 32. Do you say "I'm sorry" a good deal of the time when you do not really mean it?

 33. Can you tell things about yourself that you like in front of others?

 34. If a person is criticizing you unjustly, can you defend yourself verbally without shouting, cursing, hitting, or walking away angry and upset?

 YOUR ASSERTIVE BILL OF RIGHTS:

-* to be responsible for my own life
+* as an adult, to be responsible for my own life

 * to accept and respect myself and others